mstudiva/Ofav-Durusdinium-Annotated-Transcriptome/tagSeq_TranscriptomeAnnotation_README.txt

-# Transcriptome Annotation, version January 5, 2023
+# Orbicella faveolata and Durusdinium Transcriptome Annotation, version January 11, 2023
 # Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (@gmail.com) for use on FAU's HPC (KoKo)
-# for use in generating transcriptome annotations for Orbicella faveolata and Durusdinium

 #------------------------------